ocaml-flambda/ocaml-jst/jane/doc/local-reference.md

   );
   local_ (x ^ "world")
 ```

-From a low-level perspective, in both examples the memory of `x` might have
-been overwritten by `y` and unsafe to read - this gives an intuition of we mean
-by "region terminated and values deleted".

 ## Records and mutability

 For any given variable, the typechecker checks only whether that variable is